CasualYT31/tiktoknotifier/README.md

 ## Dependencies
 This bot requires Python 3.11 or later due to use of `StrEnum`.
-You will need to install `discord.py` to run this code.
+You will need to install `discord.py` and `requests` to run this code.

 ## Token
 In order to run this bot via a Discord application, you will have to create a new text file called `token.txt`, save it in the same folder as `main.py` (or from wherever you are running the bot), and paste your bot's token on the first line.